yarax/stress/README.md

 Stress
 ========

-Stress is a customized load testing tool, based on Node.js and [Request](https://github.com/request/request) library Uses all CPUs to make latency more realistic on high loads
+Stress is a customing load testing tool, based on Node.js and [Request](https://github.com/request/request) library

+Uses all CPUs to make latency more realistic on high loads

 #### Usage